 Prayer Shawl Ministry

-Shawls are knitted or crocheted and given to those who need comfort in body, mind or spirit.
-Those who knit or crochet are invited to make prayer shawls.
+Shawls are knitted or crocheted and given to those who need comfort in body, mind, or spirit.
+These are blessed during a Sunday service.
+Anyone who knits or crochets is invited to make prayer shawls.

-Other special committees are formed from time to time to address specific church programs or needs such as Hospitality, Outreach, Landscape and Communications.
+Other special teams are formed from time to time to address specific church programs or needs, including Hospitality, Outreach, Landscaping, and Communications.

-The Vestry are members of the parish who have been elected at the Annual Meeting of the congregation to serve as the legal representative of the parish with regard to all matters pertaining to its corporate property.
-The vestry helps define and articulate the mission of the congregation; to support the church's mission by word and deed, to select the rector, to ensure effective organization and planning, and to manage resources and finances.
+The Vestry are parish members elected at the congregation's Annual Meeting.
+They serve as the legal representative of the parish in all matters pertaining to its corporate property.
+The Vestry helps define and articulate the mission of the congregation, support the Church's mission by word and deed, selects the Rector, ensures effective organization and planning, and manages church resources and finances.